HaxagonusD/instructorTechnicalAssessmentProject1/README.md

 Since you are required to host your website on the GitHub platform...
 -  If you are familiar with Git and GitHub, feel free to jump down to the Rubric
--  If you are unfamiliar with Git version control and/or the GitHub platform, please Follow these [painfully detailed instructions](https://docs.google.com/presentation/d/1Xl76xBSF6pvhqfRnKehN7oM3zpZ3uneNB3dHxeUGxAA/edit?usp=sharing).
+-  If you are unfamiliar with Git version control and/or the GitHub platform, please follow these [painfully detailed instructions](https://docs.google.com/presentation/d/1Xl76xBSF6pvhqfRnKehN7oM3zpZ3uneNB3dHxeUGxAA/edit?usp=sharing).

 ---
 # Rubric